Cash Flow Statement

 What is the Cash Flow Statement?

-The cash flow statement is the third of three financial statements a company generates each quarter and year (after the income statement and the balance sheet).
+The cash flow statement is one of four financial statements a company produces quarterly and annually and covers the entire reporting period.

 The cash flow statement is split into three sections, each representing a different type of cash source or use: